A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: A synthetic data example

-In experiments (iii-v), the true probability weights are not available and we use out-of-sample marginal classification error (MCE) as a proxy of the accuracy of probability weight estimation.
+In all experiments (i-v), we use out-of-sample marginal classification error (MCE) as a proxy of the accuracy of marginal density ratio estimation.
 In experiment (iii), both LL and NN methods give large $p$-values, and the NN method also has small marginal classification errors.
 Thus there is no strong evidence against the covariate shift assumption.
 In experiment (iv), the LL method gives small $p$-values while the NN method suggests otherwise.
-But the marginal classification errors indicate that the NN method is likely more accurate in estimating the marginal density ratios, and hence providing more trustworthy $p$-values.
+But the marginal classification errors indicate that the NN method is likely to be more accurate in estimating the marginal density ratios, and hence provides more trustworthy $p$-values.
 In experiment (v), both methods agree to reject the null hypothesis, which is the correct decision by the construction of training and testing samples.
 The neural net method also gives marginal classification errors comparable to those in the null cases, further confirming the validity of $p$-value.